 Joe decided against a Voluntary Contribution (K0), in the same year the others including Mary (extra K29 per fortnight), Jerry (extra K58 per fortnight) and Jane (extra K87 per fortnight) began their varying amounts of Voluntary Contributions.

 Four people, four different employee contributions more than K100,000 difference

-As a superannuation fund, we will always encourage members to think about saving more to ensure a happier retirement.
+As a superannuation fund, we encourage members to think about saving more throughout their working life for as long as possible to ensure a happier retirement.
 However, a feature of superannuation in PNG is the ability to access your employee contributions for a Housing Advance.

 Growing your Voluntary Contributions now can help you save more, faster for a deposit to buy your first home (and principal place of residence).
 You can access both your employee contributions and any additional voluntary contributions for this purpose when you have been a contributing member for 5 years or more.

 Click here to learn more about how it works.

 Let us know how we can help you start your Voluntary Contributions